My husband doesn’t listen to me.

 How do I get my husband to listen to me?

-As a married women for many years I have made several married friends now.
+As a married woman for many years I have made several married friends now.
 And I often hear the same complaints (just as I have complained occasionally), that their husband won’t listen and they are tired of it.

 I have actually thought for a while about this post and have prayed about it before I wrote it, asking God for guidance.
-I am being careful what I write because I take marriage so seriously.
+I am being careful about what I write because I take marriage so seriously.

 God takes marriage so seriously, too.
-I only want to reflect God’s word and not give any bad advice here.
+I only want to reflect on God’s word and not give any bad advice here.

 Ask yourself these four important questions before we answer, “How do I get my husband to listen to me?”